 From the small town to the big city, Ben and Kristi moved to Houston.
 Ben finished his studies at the University of Houston-Downtown and became a teacher in Spring, focusing on middle school special education.
-A work opportunity for Kristi led the Armentas to Cincinnati, Ohio, where from 2003-2006, Ben worked in health care non-profit, large oil and gas operations, and high growth start-ups, gaining valuable experience in managing large-scale operations with diverse teams and skillsets.
+Since then, Ben has worked in health care non-profit, large oil and gas operations, and high growth start-ups, gaining valuable experience in managing systems and teams.

 In 2021 and 2022, Ben was a Republican state-wide candidate for Commissioner of the General Land Office of Texas.
 As a businessman, Ben was the only candidate to outline a robust strategy for addressing coastal flooding issues, increasing transparency for veteran's programs, and creating a clear plan to fully restore the Alamo while never reimagining the history of the Shrine of Texas Liberty.

 Along with receiving support from numerous grassroots organizations, Ben was endorsed by the voice of the Alamo City, the San Antonio Express-News and the renowned Save-the-Alamo Committee.

-Ben remains active in politics, is a Board Trustee for the Hispanic Republicans of Texas, and now provides commentary to conservatives in his podcast, The Answer with Ben Armenta.
+Ben remained active in politics, mentoring Republican candidates and providing commentary to conservatives in his podcast, The Answer with Ben Armenta.